Azure/azure-quickstart-templates/docker-experimental-swarm-cluster/README.md

 Swarm is the clustering technolgy used with Docker to create clusters to deploy our containers.
 This template deploys the infrastructure to build a cluster with a management node and three cluster nodes.
 You can customize the number of nodes using the parameters.
 This template also deploys a Storage Account, Virtual Network, a Public IP address and the Network Interfaces required.

+**This templates uses the latest release of Docker through it's experimental channel**

+After the deployment, you can connect through SSH to the master nodes and manage the Swarm Cluster through the port 5005

 Below are the parameters that the template accepts.

-### Parameters you should modify
+### Parameters you should provide

-This parameters are defined by default but they should change to avoid collisions with others resources deployed to Azure by other users.
+This parameters are not defined by default and you should add.
+Remember to select a unique name to avoid collisions with others resources deployed to Azure by other users.

 | Name   | Description    |
 |:--- |:---|